-Healthy meatballs from Yummy toddler food: This recipe contains ground beef (or turkey if you prefer).
-However, you are of course free to make this an all-veg recipe using quinoa, more cheese, and breadcrumbs to substitute the meat.
+This recipe from Yummy toddler food contains ground beef (or turkey if you prefer) and is a matter of blending all the ingredients in a food processor to make sure the ingredients stay invisible.
+Feel free to switch up the veggies you use or even make this an all-veg recipe using quinoa, more cheese, and breadcrumbs to substitute the meat.
 Lentils also make for an amazing meat-like flavor and are packed with protein.
 You can serve them with brown rice or whole grain pasta to complete the dish.

-Veggie stew: It’s hard to get more veggies in than by putting everything in a pot and letting it simmer for a while.
-Stews are an amazing way to include loads of different colored vegetables and grains to create a perfectly balanced meal.
-One of our favorite recipes is from Green Kitchen Stories.
+Stews are an amazing way to include loads of different coloured vegetables and grains into a perfectly balanced meal.
+One of our favourite recipes is from Green Kitchen Stories.
 The best thing about stews?
 You can get creative and swap out different ingredients according to preference.

 What else can you do?

 It seems obvious but leading by example can make a huge difference.
 If your little one sees you eat fruits and veggies, they are likely to pick up this habit from you.

 During those early years, you still have a lot of influence on the relationship your child develops with food.
 Make sure candy bars, chips and sweetened drinks (especially soft drinks and anything including added sugar) stay out of your kitchen.
 This will not only have a positive effect on your kid’s diet but your entire family will benefit.